VGabrhel/git-scientific-communication/README.md

 - This project serves as a basis for enabling a more efficient collaboration for researchers using version control.

-- Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### **Built With** and **Prerequisites**

-- This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 - [R-project](https://www.r-project.org/)
 - [Git](https://git-scm.com/)